mode4a/mode4a/README.md

 # Hi 👋, I'm Mostafa Mahmoud

-I'm a passionate **Computer Science enthusiast** and a **competitive programmer** with a strong interest in problem-solving and developing efficient solutions.
+I'm a passionate **undergraduate software engineer** and a **competitive programmer** with a strong interest in problem-solving and developing efficient solutions.
 I enjoy exploring cutting-edge technologies and working on projects that make a difference.

 ---